Company size and goals

 Multiple similar goals

-Have several products (or several part of single product) aimed towards different goals.
+Have several products (or several parts of a single product) aimed towards different goals.

 Teams gain by helping each other.

-The goals to some extent are complementary but (naturally with time) diverges away from each other.
+The goals to some extent are complementary but (naturally with time) diverge away from each other.

 The tipping point comes when the goals become orthogonal and thus, any bonding between teams working on (orthogonal) goals goes to zero.